 Addresses nutrition, growth, and development in children and adolescents and nutrition-related issues, such as childhood obesity and chronic disease risk factors, with a focus on current research in the Pacific region.
 Pre: FSHN 370 or consent.
 (Fall only) (Cross-listed as FSHN 686)

 Explores Indigenous Peoples’ food systems as local food resources Indigenous People acquire through specific cultural knowledge of traditional territories.
 Global forces transforming these food systems and their impact on population health and nutrition are explored.
 PH majors or consent.
 Graduate students only.
-(Fall only) (Cross-listed as FSHN 688)
+(Cross-listed as FSHN 688)

 Dietary, biochemical, anthropometric and clinical methods used for evaluating nutrition and diet in the etiology and epidemiology of disease.
 Pre: 663 and FSHN 685, or consent.
 (Cross-listed as FSHN 689)